National Match Code: 635260

 - Rotations and activities are tailored to meet the needs and interests of each resident.

-- Year-long research projects are expected to be submitted for publication.
+- Year-long research projects will be ready to be submitted for publication.

 - Residents will have the opportunity to precept PGY1 pharmacy residents and PharmD students on clinical rotations.